Sasuke Uchiha

 Kishimoto conceived Sasuke as a rival of the series' title character Naruto Uzumaki.
 Despite Sasuke's dark character development later in the story, Kishimoto avoided portraying him as a villain; he found designing the character challenging and had difficulty creating a suitable look for him.
 Nonetheless, Kishimoto has grown to enjoy drawing him.
 In the manga's animated adaptations, Sasuke was voiced by Noriaki Sugiyama in Japanese and Yuri Lowenthal in English.

 Sasuke's character has received mixed responses from anime and manga publications.
 His impressive fighting skills, plot contribution, and rivalry with Naruto Uzumaki received some praise, but he was criticized as a stereotypical rival in the mold of similar characters from other shōnen manga and as exhibiting a cold personality.
 Nevertheless, Sasuke's characterization in latter parts of the story and more mature personality in the Boruto sequel earned further positive comments.
 Sasuke has also placed highly in Naruto reader popularity polls and has also been the subject of studies by scholars.
-Character-based merchandise, including action figures and key chains, has been released.
+Character-based merchandise, including action figures and key chains, have been released.

 Creation

 Development

 Manga artist Masashi Kishimoto did not include Sasuke Uchiha in his original concept for the Naruto series, a story revolving around the character Naruto Uzumaki.
 Discussing the series' future, his editor, Kosuke Yahagi, advised him to add a rival character for the protagonist Naruto and he created Sasuke.
 The character's first name came from Sanpei Shirato's manga Sasuke and Sarutobi Sasuke, a fictional ninja character in Japanese children's stories.
 To introduce Sasuke, Kishimoto wrote a chapter that was set before the formation of his ninja squad, Team 7.
 The idea was scrapped; Yahagi told Kishimoto to focus the series' first two chapters on introducing Naruto instead and the focus on Sasuke and the rest of the supporting characters were shown in the next chapters for the first time.
 Once creating Sasuke's character, Kishimoto decided to use him as a protagonist rather than supporting character in order to start his development at the same time as Naruto.
+When plot developments made Sasuke one of the story's antagonists, Kishimoto called him and Naruto yin and yang because of their differences and complementary natures.
+During this period, he was asked whether Sasuke was good or evil; he replied that Sasuke was neither and called him a "very pure person."
+He said although some of Sasuke's actions such as following his clan's ideas were positive, his self-centeredness tended to cause problems with others.
+Since the beginning of the story's serialization, Kishimoto planned to conclude the series with a fight between Sasuke and Naruto, but he was uncertain whether the characters would end up as friends or enemies.